ENGINEER ACCEPTS CHALLENGE TO DESIGN LEGENDARY JEEP

 Ernie Pyle and Jeep, Okinawa, April 1945Kübelwagen, Eastern Front, June 1943

-Left: War correspondent Ernie Pyle (seated) and jeep driver, Okinawa, April 10, 1945, ten days before Pyle’s death on the island.
+Left: War correspondent Ernie Pyle (seated) and jeep driver, Okinawa, April 10, 1945, 10 days before Pyle’s death by enemy fire on the island of Iejima (then known as Ie Shima) during the Battle of Okinawa.
 “Good Lord,” Pyle said, “I don’t think we could continue the war without the jeep.
 It does everything.
 It goes everywhere.
 It’s as faithful as a dog, strong as a mule, and as agile as a goat.
 It constantly carries twice what it was designed for, and keeps on going.
 It doesn’t even ride so badly after you get used to it.”

 Right: A German Type 82 Kuebelwagen (literally, tub or bucket car) on the Eastern Front during Germany’s Operation Citadel, June 21, 1943.
 In January 1938 the Wehrmacht (German armed forces) approached renowned designer Ferdinand Porsche of Volkswagen Type 1 fame about designing an inexpensive, light-weight, on- and off-road military transport vehicle, suggesting that his Volkswagen Kaefer (we know it today as the Beetle) could provide the basis for such a vehicle.
 Full-scale production of the Kuebelwagen started in February 1940, over a year before Willys and Ford began delivering Jeeps to the U.S. Army in the spring of 1941.
 Between 1940 and 1945, 50,435 of these reliable and durable German vehicles with their rear-mounted, air-cooled engines were produced, including a Schwimmwagen version.